Is climate breakdown a threat to people and the planet?

 Developing countries need serious financial and technological support to cut their emissions and cope with climate impacts like droughts, heatwaves and flooding.

 But rich nations are under no obligation to provide funding for poorer nations.
-And they're not cutting their climate changing emissions fast enough.
+And they're not cutting their climate-changing emissions fast enough.

 This needs to change.

-Who is affected by climate change?
+Who is affected by climate breakdown?

 As the planet warms the UK will experience more frequent, and deadlier, floods and heatwaves.
 And soaring food prices are likely to drive up our weekly bills.